 |Jesus Army evangelism (Photo credit: Wikipedia)|

-The intensity of my emotional reaction is clearly disproportionate to the actual circumstances.
+The intensity of my reaction is clearly disproportionate to the actual circumstances.
 After all, the Christian who feels the need to tell me about Jesus does not mean any harm.
 She might even think she's doing me a favor.
-There is no reason for me to feel threatened, and mild annoyance or even compassion would seem to be more appropriate reactions on my part.
+There is no reason for me to feel threatened, and mild annoyance or even compassion would seem to be more appropriate reactions on my part than the one I have.

 "I don't want to hear about your delusion!"You get the idea.
 There is no question that my tendency to interpret evangelism in this manner drives my reaction to it.